-There’s an Open Evening at FDM London on 26th Jan for the IT and Business Consultancy Graduate Programme.
+FDM regularly hold open evenings where you can find out more about their IT and Business Consultancy Graduate Programme.
 For anyone interested in following in my footsteps, it’s a great opportunity to find out more.

 – Jamal Akhtar, Trainee Project Manager at FDM London

 (Interview by Matt Lewis, MDXWorks On-Campus / Online, Middlesex University)